captainleckmich/docs_on_docs/doc/source/index.rst

 suitable).
 Typically, one documentation lead and a deputy are recommended, but other setups are also possible.

-All assets in the repository are public visible, and so are the PRs or the review messages themselves.
+All assets in the repository are publicly visible, and so are the PRs or the review messages themselves.
 That’s why sensitive data like passwords, other certificates, other credentials, or customer data must never be checked into the repository.
 This also applies to